Sarah Van Patten

 Sarah Van Patten, from Boston, Massachusetts, trained at Ballet Workshop of New England with Jacqueline Cronsberg.
 She danced with Massachusetts Youth Ballet and the Royal Danish Ballet before joining San Francisco Ballet as a soloist in 2002; she was promoted to principal dancer in 2007.

-Her repertory includes Balanchine’s Allegro Brillante, Apollo, Brahms-Schoenberg Quartet, “Diamonds,” Divertimento No. 15, “Emeralds,” The Four Temperaments, Scotch Symphony, Serenade, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, and Who Cares?; Ashton’s Symphonic Variations; Caniparoli’s Ibsen’s House, Lambarena, and No Other; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; MacMillan’s Elite Syncopations and Winter Dreams; McGregor’s Chroma; de Mille’s Rodeo; Morris’ A Garden, Drink to Me Only With Thine Eyes, Maelstrom, Pacific, and Sandpaper Ballet; Mrozewski’s Concordia; Possokhov’s Firebird, Fusion, and Reflections; Nureyev’s Raymonda—Act III; Ratmansky’s Le Carnival des Animaux, Russian Seasons, and Shostakovich Trilogy (Chamber Symphony and Symphony #9); Robbins’ Afternoon of a Faun, The Concert, Dybbuk, Fancy Free, In the Night, and Opus 19/The Dreamer; Scarlett’s Hummingbird; Tomasson’s 7 for Eight, Caprice, Criss-Cross, Nanna’s Lied, Blue Rose, On Common Ground, Le Quattro Stagioni, and Prism; Tudor’s Jardin aux Lilas; Wheeldon’s After the Rain pas de deux, Carousel (A Dance), and Quaternary; and Zanella’s Underskin.
+Her repertory includes Balanchine’s Allegro Brillante, Apollo, Brahms-Schoenberg Quartet, “Diamonds,” Divertimento No. 15, “Emeralds,” The Four Temperaments, Scotch Symphony, Serenade, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, and Who Cares?; Ashton’s Symphonic Variations; Caniparoli’s Ibsen’s House, Lambarena, and No Other; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; MacMillan’s Elite Syncopations and Winter Dreams; van Manen’s Variations for Two Couples; McGregor’s Chroma; de Mille’s Rodeo; Morris’ A Garden, Drink to Me Only With Thine Eyes, Maelstrom, Pacific, and Sandpaper Ballet; Mrozewski’s Concordia; Possokhov’s Firebird, Fusion, and Reflections; Nureyev’s Raymonda—Act III; Ratmansky’s Le Carnival des Animaux, Russian Seasons, Shostakovich Trilogy (Chamber Symphony and Symphony #9), and Souvenir d’un lieu cher; Robbins’ Afternoon of a Faun, The Concert, Dances at a Gathering (Mauve), Dybbuk, Fancy Free, In the Night, and Opus 19/The Dreamer; Scarlett’s Hummingbird; Tomasson’s 7 for Eight, Caprice, Criss-Cross, Nanna’s Lied, Blue Rose, On Common Ground, Le Quattro Stagioni, and Prism; Tudor’s Jardin aux Lilas; Wheeldon’s After the Rain pas de deux, Carousel (A Dance), Ghosts, Rush, and Quaternary; and Zanella’s Underskin.

 Van Patten performed with Tiit Helimets and Company on a tour to Estonia in 2011, with Damian Smith and other San Francisco Ballet dancers in Australia in 2010, and with M & Company in Koeln, Germany, in 2010, among other appearances.